Cloud-CV/EvalAI/docs/source/architecture.md

 #### Django Rest Framework

 We use Django Rest Framework for writing and providing REST APIs.
-Its permission and serializers have helped write a maintainable codebase.
+It's permission and serializers have helped write a maintainable codebase.

 #### RabbitMQ